xnum/resume/resume.md

     The company is a spin-off of Sky Mirror Technology Co., Ltd.

     - Utilized technologies such as monorepo and clean architecture to support backend development at a scale exceeding 100,000 lines of code.
-    - Developed an automatic Swagger API documentation generator tool for the Gin Framework (Golang) to reduce the cost of communication and documentation maintenance between the frontend and backend teams.
+    - Developed an automatic Swagger API documentation generator tool to reduce the cost of communication and documentation maintenance between the frontend and backend teams.
-    - Designed and developed a strategy subscription and trading platform targeting low latency and high concurrency.
+    - Engineered a strategy subscription and trading platform targeting low latency and high concurrency.
 Based on a self-managed Kubernetes cluster.
     - Deployed and Maintained self-managed high-availability Kubernetes cluster, OS, and network infrastructure.
-    - Researched and applied low-latency trading technology to the order gateway system written in C++.
-(Solarflare and Mellanox kernel bypass library, kernel tuning, CPU microarchitecture)
+    - Engineered the low-latency order gateway system using modern C++ and low-level architecture optimization.
+    - Delivered a cloud-based trading engine to eliminate the need for self-hosting.
     - Expanded development team to seven members, led two C++ system engineers in developing an order gateway system, led two backend engineers and two frontend engineers in developing a back office system, and trained one SRE to master Kubernetes management to handle company system maintenance.